yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

 - LARGE LANGUAGE MODELS AS OPTIMIZERS (Use labeld feedback)
 - Reason for Future, Act for Now: A Principled Framework for Autonomous LLM Agents with Provable Sample Efficiency
 - CRITIC: LARGE LANGUAGE MODELS CAN SELFCORRECT WITH TOOL-INTERACTIVE CRITIQUING (Use tool feedback)
 - HOW FAR ARE LARGE LANGUAGE MODELS FROM AGENTS WITH THEORY-OF-MIND?
 [1st !!!!]
+- Large Language Models are Zero-Shot Reasoners [Only add: let's step by step]

 ## Cannot
 - Large Language Models Cannot Self-Correct Reasoning Yet [1st !!!!]